DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Bootstrap `vh-100`:** This utility class sets the height of an element to 100% of the viewport height, making the element fill the entire screen vertically.

 ---

+#### BOOTSTRAP GRIDS

+### Course Step Number: 554

+### Date Researched: 2025-08-23

+##### Key Concepts / Summary

+- **Bootstrap Grid System:** Bootstrap's grid system is a powerful tool for creating responsive web page layouts.
+It is built on a series of containers, rows, and columns.
+- **`row` Class:** This class is applied to a `div` element to create a horizontal row.
+It serves as a Flexbox container for the columns within it.
+- **`col` Class:** This class is applied to a `div` inside a `row`.
+By default, it will take up an equal share of the available space.
+- **`w-auto` Class:** This utility class sets the width of the element to `auto`.
+When used in a Flexbox container (like a `row`), it tells the column to take up only as much space as its content requires, overriding the default equal distribution.
+This is a crucial distinction to the lesson's description.

+---